kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0372 Overseas military personnel charters.md

 ### §372.20   Requirement of operating authorization.

-No person shall engage in air transportation as an overseas military personnel charter operator by organizing, providing, selling, or offering to sell, soliciting, or advertising an overseas military personnel charter or charters unless there is in force an operating authorization issued pursuant to §372.31 authorizing such person to engage in such transportation.
+No person shall engage in air transportation as an overseas military personnel charter operator by organizing, providing, selling, or offering to sell, soliciting, or advertising an overseas military personnel charter or charters unless there is in force an operating authorization issued pursuant to [[Volume 4/D Special regulations/0372 Overseas military personnel charters.md#§372.31   Issuance.|§372.31]] authorizing such person to engage in such transportation.

 \[Doc.
 No. 47939, 57 FR 40105, Sept.
 2, 1992\]